 Also, the privileges do not apply at summer camps or workshops operated by the University, unless, University credit is given and regular tuition is charged.

-The 75% grant-in-aid is applicable the semester which begins with or next follows your effective date of full-time employment.
+As an active employee, the 75% grant-in-aid is applicable the semester which begins with, or next follows, your effective date of full-time employment.

 - If you are on a 12-month appointment, there is a 16 credit maximum per academic year (Summer, Fall, Spring) for the employee.
 Dependents do not have a credit limit.

 - If you are appointed for Fall and Spring semesters only, there is a 12 credit maximum per academic year (Summer, Fall, Spring) for the employee.
 Dependents do not have a credit limit.

 A spouse, except one receiving educational assistance from the University, such as a graduate assistantship, is eligible for the grant-in-aid beginning two years from your date of regular employment.
 There is no limitation on the number of credits that may be taken.
 All levels of degrees may be earned.
 Tuition discounts on Graduate level classes for a spouse are a taxable benefit.

 Unmarried children are eligible beginning with the semester coincident with or next following your effective date of full-time employment.
 The grant-in-aid applies only until a dependent child receives the bachelor's degree.
 This includes a bachelor degree that was earned from other colleges or universities.
 Undergraduate classes for dependent children are not a taxable benefit.